jbudynek/teaching-03-working-example/README.md

 # Practicing packaging, containerization and monitoring

 This file is a working example of basics of app packaging and containerization.
 The monitoring part is left as an exercise!
+See instructions at: https://github.com/jbudynek/teaching2022-3-template

 Prepare environment:
 ```